Eligibility criteria for Direct Grants from the One Billion Trees Fund

 Land criteria 2: Forest status

 The land must not be ‘forest land’ at the time of application, and must not have been forest land in the 5 years prior to applying.
-In exceptional circumstances, we’ll consider funding native planting and native reversion projects on land that does not meet this criteria.
+In exceptional circumstances, we’ll consider funding native planting and native reversion projects on land that does not meet these criteria.
 Before applying, discuss your project with us if your land has been in forest recently.
 Email firstname.lastname@example.org